viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 ### Function returning a `file_status`

 Functions returning the `file_status` are a specific and a more complex case as these functions return already a status.
-The wording do a mapping from the `error_code`s to the `file_status::file_type` and   consider that only some `error_code`s represent an error and associate it to `file_type::none`.
+The wording do a mapping from the `error_code`s to the `file_status::file_type` and   considers that only some `error_code`s represent an error and associate it to `file_type::none`.
 Only when the status is `file_type::none` the `error_code` is really significant.

 `expected<T, Error>` is designed to help working with error cases.

-It would be interesting in separating what is the file status information from what is the file status error.
+It would be interesting to separate what is the file status information from what is the file status error.

 Two approaches that depend on whether it is important or not to know the concrete reasons error codes that mapped to `file_type::unknown`, `file_type::not_found`.